kedro-org/kedro/docs/source/tutorial/create_pipelines.md

 ```

-### Visualise the pipeline
+### Optional: visualise the pipeline

-Kedro-Viz at this point will render a visualisation of a very simple, but valid, pipeline.
-To show the visualisation, run:
+The next section of this tutorial covers visualisation in greater detail, but you can now use Kedro-Viz to show your `data_processing` pipeline.
+In your terminal type the following:

 ```bash
 kedro viz
 ```

-This command should open up a visualisation in your browser that looks like the following:
+This command automatically opens a browser tab to serve the visualisation at http://127.0.0.1:4141/:

 ![simple_pipeline](../meta/images/simple_pipeline.png)

+To exit the visualisation, close the browser tab.
+To regain control of the terminal, enter `Ctrl+C` or `Cmd+C`.

-### Persist pre-processed data
+### Optional: persist pre-processed data

-The nodes above each output a new dataset (`preprocessed_companies` and `preprocessed_shuttles`).
-When Kedro ran the pipeline, it determined that neither datasets had been registered in the data catalog (`conf/base/catalog.yml`).
-If a dataset is not registered, Kedro stores it in memory as a Python object using the [MemoryDataSet](/kedro.io.MemoryDataSet) class.
-Once all nodes depending on it have been executed, the `MemoryDataSet` is cleared and its memory released by the Python garbage collector.
+Each of the nodes outputs a new dataset (`preprocessed_companies` and `preprocessed_shuttles`).

+When Kedro runs the pipeline, it determines that neither datasets is registered in the data catalog so it stores these _ephemeral datasets_ in memory as Python objects using the [MemoryDataSet](/kedro.io.MemoryDataSet) class.
+Once all nodes that depend on an ephemeral dataset have executed, the dataset is cleared and the memory is released by the Python garbage collector.

-You can persist the preprocessed data by adding the following to `conf/base/catalog.yml`.:
+If you prefer to persist the preprocessed data, add the following to `conf/base/catalog.yml` (If you are using the tutorial created by the spaceflights starter, you can omit the copy/paste):

 ```yaml
 preprocessed_companies: